faramarzmunshi/d2l-nlp/NLP/Introduction.md

 English is a special case of language.
 We tend to ignore certain problems by focus on English as the main language.
 Firstly, text segmentation is not an issue in English at all.
 In languages like Japanese and Chinese, there's an entire stage of processing for any NLP task which involves segmenting the text into words as a combination of characters.
 In addition, there's a highly limited morphology in English; one can enter all word forms in a dictionary, because inflectional and derivational morphology are relatively simple.
 This basically refers to verb tenses, singular/plural words, and nominalization (manipulate -> manipulation).
 Additionally, English is relatively fixed in its word order; in languages like Arabic or Chinese, there's a freer word order, but even freer word order in languages with case markings.

 ---

+In the next notebook, we talk about and code a simple semantic analysis model and demonstrate the variety of steps required to build an NLP model.

 ## More on CFGs (context-free grammars) DO WE WANT THIS HERE?